TheFox/flickr-cli/README.md

 # FlickrCLI

-Upload and download [Flickr](https://www.flickr.com/) photos, photo sets, directories using the shell.
+A command-line interface to [Flickr](https://www.flickr.com/).
+Upload and download photos, photo sets, directories using the shell.

 ## Installation